wax-office-of-inspector-general/wax-developer/docs/en/wax-infra/api-archive-guide.md

 mkdir /home/data
 mkdir /home/conf

+cd /home/data
 nano config.ini
 ```
-Below is an example config.ini file which is customized to setup state-history node, you can just copy and paste:
+Below is an example **mainnnet** config.ini file which is customized to setup state-history node, you can just copy and paste:

 ```
 wasm-runtime = eos-vm-jit